ACT Take Back

 Led by the UK Fashion and Textiles Association (UKFT), ACT UK is a consortium of fashion, textiles and recycling experts working to develop the framework towards the first UK-based Automated-sorting Textiles and Pre-processing (ATSP) facility that will process clothing unsuitable for re-sale and redirect it to existing and new recycling processes.

-The collection trials are led by Reskinned with support from UKFT, Circle-8 Textile Ecosystems and the WRAP.
-These trials will be delivered by a team of brands, industry associations, collectors and sorters who are looking for ways to redirect clothing and textiles that are unsuitable for re-sale (Non-Reusable Textiles or NRT) from household waste to the ATSP.
+The collection trials were led by Reskinned with support from UKFT, Circle-8 Textile Ecosystems and the WRAP.
+These trials were delivered by a team of brands, industry associations, collectors and sorters who are looking for ways to redirect clothing and textiles that are unsuitable for re-sale (Non-Reusable Textiles or NRT) from household waste to the ATSP.

 If you want to learn more about ACT and how you can contribute, check here ACT Dissemination website